 This verse begins the practical section of the epistle.
 Imperatives abound in this part of Colossians.
 This is a turning point of huge importance at this juncture in Colossians.

 Paul builds his epistles on the same construct.
 The epistles do not vary much from this format.
 First, he lays a substructure of positional truth.
 Doctrine always comes first.
 Then the letter concludes with a superstructure of plain imperative of practical importance.
 These imperatives deal with both attitudes and behavior.

-Before we do we must believe.
-First it is doctrine, then deed.
-First it is belief, then behavior.
-If our belief does not affect our behavior then we have a flawed belief.
-First it is creed, then conduct.
-If our conduct does not match our creed there is something wrong.
-First it is principles, then it is practice.
+Before we do, we must believe.
+First, it is doctrine, then deed.
+First, it is belief, then behavior.
+If our belief does not affect our behavior, then we have a flawed belief.
+First, it is creed, then conduct.
+If our conduct does not match our creed, there is something wrong.
+First, it is principles, and then it is practice.
 First revelation, then responsibility.
-The last two chapters are given over to lucid, crisp, terse, relevant and stinging imperatives.
+The last two chapters are given over to lucid, crisp, terse, relevant, and stinging imperatives.

 Our condition is predicated upon our position.